 Once a clinical suspicion of PE has been raised, the Wells score is a pre-test probability stratifying tool intended to help judge when and what clinical tests are needed to further clarify the patient's condition (note its not validated in pregnancy, cancer, after >2 doses of anticoagulation - in these cases the best clinical probability estimate is from clinical gestalt).
-After having a test, a post-test probability is quantifies the likelihood of having the condition given the new information that the result of test tells us.
+After having a test, a post-test probability quantifies the likelihood of having the condition in question given the new information of the test result.

 We regard the CTPA as the gold standard test for confirming PE, but it should be noted it is not always correct in the information it gives.
 According to a study conducted on 7,248 patients with suspected PE, the CTPA showed a sensitivity and specificity of 83% and 96% respectively(1).
 Equally, in low risk patients (ie those with a low pre-test probability), we regard a negative D-dimer as a reliable rule-out tool, but how true is this?
 D-dimer assays used at RCHT laboratory have a manufacturer's published sensitivity of 100% and specificity of 48.3%(2).

 A likelihood ratio is a way of applying these sensitivity/specificity measures to the patient in front of us.
 Through the likelihood ratio (LR) of a test, we can have an insight into what a positive or negative result means to our patient.
-Having in mind the sensitivity and specificity of CTPA, the likelihood ratio of a positive result (LR+) will be 20.75 (LR+ = 0.83/1-0.96) and LR- 0.17 (LR- = 1-0.83/0.96).
+Having in mind the sensitivity and specificity of CTPA, the likelihood ratio of a positive result (LR+) will be 20.75 (LR+ = 0.83/1-0.96) and LR of a negative result is 0.17 (LR- = 1-0.83/0.96).
 Equally, the D-dimer LR+ will be 1.92 and the LR- will be 0.02.

 An example using the nomogram is: